Digitex City Trading 33.3% Lower This Week (DGTX)

-Digitex City (CURRENCY:DGTX) traded 6.2% higher against the U.S. dollar during the 1 day period ending at 16:00 PM Eastern on July 29th.
-Over the last seven days, Digitex City has traded 33.3% lower against the U.S. dollar.
-One Digitex City coin can now be bought for approximately $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.
-Digitex City has a total market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last day.
+Digitex City (CURRENCY:DGTX) traded 6.2% higher against the US dollar during the 1-day period ending at 12:00 PM ET on July 31st.
+Digitex City has a total market capitalization of $12.57 million and $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
+During the last seven days, Digitex City has traded down 33.3% against the US dollar.
+One Digitex City coin can now be bought for approximately $0.0135 or 0.00000057 BTC on popular cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.